Same-sex marriage in Cuba: Attempts to repeal constitutional ban

 The issue of same-sex marriage resulted in rare public debates and organising in Cuba.
 In June 2018, five Christian denominations called same-sex marriage "contrary to the spirit of the Communist Revolution".
 In what was described as "a war of posters", both opponents and supporters of same-sex marriage displayed hundreds of posters around Havana.
 In September 2018, following conservative opposition to the proposal to legalise same-sex marriage, President Miguel Díaz-Canel announced his support for same-sex marriage in his first interview since taking office in April, telling TV Telesur that he supported "marriage between people without any restrictions", and was in favor of "eliminating any type of discrimination in society".
 On 18 December, a parliamentary commission removed the definition of marriage from the draft constitution.
 Instead, the commission chose to use gender-neutral language and define marriage as a "social and legal institution" without reference to the gender of the parties.
 This meant that the new constitution would not contain a ban on same-sex marriages, but also would not legalize same-sex unions.
 Mariela Castro said that same-sex marriage would instead be legalised through a change to the Family Code.
 The new constitution was approved in a referendum by 90.6% of voters on 24 February 2019, and took effect on 10 April 2019.
-Article 82 reads as follows:
+Writing in the Havana Times, commentator and human rights activist Luis Rondón Paz argued that the government never intended to legalize same-sex marriage, and was instead seeking to deflect attention from other domestic issues and promote itself internationally as a progressive state.
+Article 82 now reads as follows: